Azure/service-fabric-mesh-preview/README.md

 - Diagnostics improvements for failing applications
 - Introduction of a new ARM api version (2018-07-01-preview)
 - Change of ARM namespace from Microsoft.ServiceFabric to Microsoft.ServiceFabricMesh
 - CLI version 0.7.0 - bug fixes and information on how to get more information on the failed / stuck deployments
+- Visual Studio now uses the new namespace and api version

+A few things to be aware of with this release:
-The new ARM namespace Microsoft.ServiceFabricMesh can only be used with the api version 2018-07-01-preview.
+- The new ARM namespace Microsoft.ServiceFabricMesh can only be used with the api version 2018-07-01-preview.
 We still support using the previous api version (2018-03-01-privatepreview) and namespace (Microsoft.ServiceFabric).
+- Azure CLI (az mesh) currently only supports api version 2018-03-01-privatepreview and namespace Microsoft.ServiceFabric.
+- Visual Studio Tools does not support project created with previus versions.
+You'll have to migrate your services to a new project.

 ## Private Preview 3 Capabilities